ricardosantosfc/saveDforest/README.md

 > [!NOTE]
-> As the back-end server is hosted as a free [Render](https://render.com/) instance, it takes a bit for it to restart after being inactive.
+> As the back-end server is currently hosted as a free [Render](https://render.com/) instance, it takes a bit for it to restart after being inactive.
 This can sometimes cause noticeable loading times, especially when logging in or signing up.
 >
 > While you wait, you might want to check out that weird shaking tree on the screen...